This passing drill for teams that use a lot of on ball screening actions is from the competitive drills file

 If you are interested in being added to his list, please email me and I will pass it along to him.

-Coach Neighbors picked this drill up from Ole Miss assistant Coach, Todd Schaefer.
+Coach Mike Neighbors picked this drill up from Todd Schaefer when Todd was an assistant at Old Miss.

 Here are links to 3 other passing drills that are posted on The Coaching Toolbox.

 This post has a little bit of Coach Beilein’s coaching philosophy–the second part includes several passing drills John Beilein Passing Drills

 This series passing drills, involves twp players and coach, and works on the ability to penetrate with their head up and make intelligent scoring or passing.
 It also emphasizes catching passes while on the move: 2 player passing drills

 This passing drill requires 5 offensive and 5 defensive players: 5 Lane Passing Drill

 Feeding a rolling post player is a must have skill for any guard who plays in a ball screen action offense.
 Without this skill, defenders can simply focus on defending the screen and subsequent potential drive to the basket.

 Set up chairs, cones, or balls in an arc.
 Wide enough that two balls fit in the space between them.
 Coach stands inside the arc as the receiver and return passer.